 Since the start of the WCC tournament it has been hosted by Edmonton, Calgary and cities throughout the lower mainland of BC.
 This tournament has grown over the years with a participation expectancy of a minimum of 32 teams each year.
 This tournament occurs over a 4 day period usually during the middle of July.

-It should be noted that after the 2011 WCC tournament in Edmonton there was a vote among the associations to reclassify the competing divisions.
+It should be noted that after the 2020 WCC tournament will be hosted by West Coast Minor Ball Hockey and Surrey Minor Ball Hockey Association in Surrey there was a vote among the associations to reclassify the competing divisions.
 As a result and commencing in 2019 the age divisions eligible to play in the WCC are as follows:

 U11 Division - players born in 2009 or earlier

 U13 Division - players born in 2007 or earlier

 U15 Division - players born in 2005 or earlier

 U17 Division - players born in 2003 or earlier

 U19 Division - players born in 2001 or earlier